MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshooting-dns-dynamic-update-issues.md

 In a secure update setup, the DHCP server uses its machine's domain account to register DNS records.
 When the DHCP server runs on a DC, it uses the DC's account to register records.
 This means that static records can be overwritten by the DHCP server if the FQDN option is enabled and the DHCP server isn't configured with a dedicated service account.
 This can cause issues like the unintended scavenging of static records.

 To prevent such problems, the DHCP server should be configured with a service account and run on a separate server.
-For more information, see [How to configure DNS dynamic updates in Windows Server](../../windows-server/networking/configure-dns-dynamic-updates-windows-server-2003.md).
+For more information, see [How to configure DNS dynamic updates in Windows](../../windows-server/networking/configure-dns-dynamic-updates-windows-server-2003.md).

 ## Troubleshoot general and known issues